-Geothermal energy today has expanded its horizons beyond traditional, surface-identified hydrothermal resources to include blind hydrothermal systems—without surface expression, enhanced geothermal systems (EGS), and low-temperature systems.
-These varied types of geothermal resources comprise a substantial potential for economic opportunity and the capability to significantly increase power generation, direct use, and other applications from geothermal energy.
+Geothermal energy today has expanded its horizons beyond traditional, surface-identified hydrothermal resources to include blind hydrothermal systems—those without surface expression—alongside enhanced geothermal systems (EGS) and low-temperature systems.
+These varied types of geothermal resources comprise a sizeable potential for economic opportunity in America, with the capability to significantly increase power generation, direct use, and other applications from geothermal energy.

-The Geothermal Technologies Office announced selection of innovative projects totalling $4 million.
+The Geothermal Technologies Office announced PFA Phase II selection of projects totaling $4.1 million.

 View the project posters to learn more about the location and scope of each project.